hwxi/hwxi.github.io/RESEARCH/README.md

 function templates in place of functions to achieve a great deal more degree of code sharing.

-Since joining BUCS in 2001, I have been continually working on the design and implmentation of [ATS](http://www.ats-lang.org), a programming language of a functional core that is equipped with support for advanced types such as linear types and dependent types.
+The initial idea of the Applied Type System framework (for studying type theory immediately applicable to practical programming) came to me around the end of 2002.
+I have since been continually working on the design and implmentation of [ATS](http://www.ats-lang.org), a programming language of a functional core that is equipped with support for advanced types such as linear types and dependent types.
 As of now, I am actively working on